Hiring a summer nanny? Payroll and taxes, handled.See how →

 Total~$4,042

-That's about $337/month in employer taxes.
+That's about $337/month in employer taxes on top of the $4,167/month wage.

-Two Nannies: $70,000/year combined
+Two Nannies, $70,000/year Combined

 Your Employer CostsAmount